How to market a restaurant – Effective Restaurant Marketing Ideas for Independent and Small Chain Business Owners

 In 2019, Panera partnered with major players in the delivery services industry.
 This idea paid off for them since 7% of its overall sales it’s attributed to these partnerships.
 Small or medium size restaurant owners can take advantage as well as long as commission fees are being kept in check.

-20. Content marketing – start your blog
+20. Content marketing – start food blog

-Another available and cost effective form of engaging with your community and customers is through a blog.
+Another available and cost effective form of engaging with your community and customers is through a food blog.

 Restaurants can include updates, news or any type of content that you would like share with the world.
 The blog should contain any type of information that might be relevant to your customers.
 Content marketing can help with organic search and it can be an alternative form of sending your brand messages to your target audience.